petermrg/php-imdb-ripper/README.md

 ```

-It's a work in progress, if you need a new feature, just send a request.
+It's a work in progress, if you need a new feature, just send an issue.

 ## To do ##